Je crois que le concept qu'il faut à tout prix garder à l'esprit c'est le "deleveraging".

 stumbles and economies go back into recession, probably led by the EU then the

-.
+UK and finally the US.
 The world cannot fill that massive customer

 void.
 The timing of this could be dreadful as just at a time when the world